-CPI is assumed to be 0.9% below RPI.
+CPI is assumed to be 1.0% below RPI.
 This is a reasonable estimate for the future differences in the indices, based on the different calculation methods.
+This is a slightly higher deduction than at the last accounting date where we assumed that CPI was 0.9% lower than RPI.

 Salaries are assumed to increase at 1.5% p.a. above CPI in addition to a promotional scale.
 However, the actuary has allowed for a short-term overlay from 31 March 2016 to 31 March 2020 for salaries to rise in line with CPI.
-This has been updated since the previous accounting date.
-At the previous accounting date, salaries were assumed to increase at 1.8% p.a. above CPI in addition to a promotional scale.
+This is consistent with the approach used at the last accounting date.